- Currently: Pursuing a PhD in Mind-Body Medicine at Saybrook University, CA

 Location: New York, NY

-Teaches: C.A.P.P. in New York City, Bounce Back Better (B³), Applied Positive Psychology Coaching (APPC), Flourishing Skills Group (FSG), Group Mentor Coaching (GMC), iMastermind & Mentoring Incubator (iMMi)
+Teaches: C.A.P.P.
+Online, Bounce Back Better (B³), Applied Positive Psychology Coaching (APPC), Certificate in Positive Psychology Consulting (CPPC), Group Coaching Certification (GCC), Flourishing Skills Group (FSG), Group Mentor Coaching (GMC), iMastermind & Mentoring Incubator (iMMi)

 Emiliya is the CEO and founder of The Flourishing Center, a New York City based, Benefit Corporation (B-Corp) that is dedicated to increasing the flourishing of individuals, organizations and communities worldwide.